-The effect of the same compounds was also studied in RAW 264.7 macrophages after treatment with lipopolysaccharide (LPS), which leads to increased NO biosynthesis due to iNOS overexpression.^{22, 34} This cellular model is very useful, as it allows to assess both the capacity of the compounds to cross cellular membranes, a key feature for improving tracer uptake in vivo, and the intracellular interaction with iNOS enzyme via the quantitation of the NO release.
+overexpression.^{22,34} This cellular model is very useful, as it allows one to assess both the capacity of the compounds to cross cellular membranes, a key feature for improving tracer uptake in vivo, and the intracellular interaction with the iNOS enzyme via the quantitation of the NO release.

-The results, which represent the ability of the compounds to be recognized and used as NOS substrates and, consequently, their efficacy in NO biosynthesis in LPS-activated macrophages cultured in arginine-free medium, are presented in Figure 6.
+The results, which represent the ability of the compounds to be recognized and used as NOS substrates and, consequently, their efficacy in NO biosynthesis in LPS-activated macrophages cultured in arginine-free medium, are presented in Fig. 6.